A-Foliations of codimension two on compact simply-connected manifolds: Main results

-In the general setting of classifying manifolds with singular Riemannian foliations via cross-sections, the best one can obtain is a classification up to foliated homeomorphism.
-This is because the leaf spaces are, in general, only metric spaces (i.e. they may not even be topological manifolds).
+We point out that in the general setting of classifying manifolds with singular Riemannian foliations via their leaf spaces, the best one can obtain is a classification up to foliated homeomorphism.
+This is because the leaf spaces are in general only metric spaces (i.e. they may not even be topological manifolds).

-In the case of $A$-foliations of codimension $2$ on compact, simply-connected manifolds, the authors in \cite{Galaz-Garcia2015} proved that the leaf space is homeomorphic to a $2$-dimensional disk.
-For this case the boundary points of the leaf space correspond exactly to the singular leaves of $\fol$.

-We will prove in Section~\ref{SS: A-fol of codim 2} the existence of cross-sections for $A$-foliations of codimension $2$ on compact simply-connected manifolds.
-It follows from Theorem~\ref{T: weights classify the foliation} that compact, simply-connected manifolds with $A$-foliations of codimension $2$ are characterized up to foliated homeomorphism by the weights of the foliations.
+For the proof of Theorem~\ref{T: weights classify the foliation} we need the existence of a \emph{cross-section}.
+This is a map $\sigma \colon M^\ast\to M$ such that for the natural projection $\pi\colon M\to M^\ast$ we have $\pi\circ \sigma = \mathrm{Id}_{M^\ast}$.
+Theorem \ref{T: first obstructions} we give a family of topological obstruction to the existence of a cross-section over a subset of the principal stratum $M_{\prin}^\ast$ for a general closed singular Riemannian foliation, and in Theorem \ref{T: second obstruction} we give a family of obstructions to extend a cross-section on a closed subset of the principal stratum to the whole leaf space $M^\ast$.
+Combining these obstructions, we give a sufficient condition for the existence of a cross-section in the following corollary (see Section~\ref{S: obstruction to cross-sections} for the necessary definitions):